browserengineering/book/book/visual-effects.md

 be different than the sum of its children's sizes, it's easy for there to be a visual mismatch.
 What are we supposed to do if a `LayoutBlock` is not as tall as the text content within it?
-By default, browsers draw the content anyway, and it might or might not paint out side the block's box.
+By default, browsers draw the content anyway, and it might or might not paint outside the block's box.
 This situation is called [*overflow*][overflow-doc].
 There are various CSS properties, such as [`overflow`][overflow-prop], to control what to do with this situation.
 By far the most important (or complex, at least) value of